I cannot go to a therapist.

 It’s not that I don’t have the money to go.
 I currently have some amazing insurance through Florida Medicaid.
 I pretty much have my pick of therapists, but I can’t go.
 This is going to be difficult for me really soon because I need to go to a gender therapist to prove I’m “stable” enough to be allowed to medically transition.
 I am concerned.

 The reason I can’t go to therapy is because I am living with the C-PTSD that has resulted from years of iatrogenic damage resulting from childhood therapy.
-I’m going to unpack that sentence now, because it probably has some terms you aren’t familiar with and because I just put a decade of pain and a lifetime of aftermath into one sentence.
+I’m going to unpack that sentence now, because it probably has some terms you aren’t familiar with and because I just put a decade of pain and a lifetime of aftermath into one sentence, the kind of pain you need some sort of help (be it from https://amuse.com/california/los-angeles/flower or other places) to live with.
 Bear with me, gentle reader.
 It is impossible to talk about these things and almost as difficult to write about them.

 C-PTSD is Complex Post-Traumatic Stress Disorder.
 It is not yet officially in the DSM, but there was strong debate during the shaping of the DSM-5 and C-PTSD was included in a subsection under PTSD.
 Childhood therapy is not my only source of C-PTSD, but it was a strong contributor.
 I encourage you to do some reading about C-PTSD and reflect on the symptoms carefully.
 The symptom picture will probably look familiar to you.
 I believe that recognition comes from the large overlap between C-PTSD symptoms and descriptions of autism.
-I believe that large overlap comes from the amount of trauma that so many Autistic people grow up with.
+I believe that large overlap comes from the amount of trauma that so many Autistic people grow up with, and whilst some go ahead and read this article to find a way to help medicate themselves, others won’t be able to access these materials.

 The Summer 1998 issue of The Communicator, the newsletter of the Autism National Committee (AUTCOM), includes a quote from the book Learning to Listen (1996) by Dr. Herb Lovett: